pendulum-project/ntpd-rs/README.md

 which are kept as small as possible.
 All interfaces exposed by these crates should be safe.
 For a more detailed description of how ntpd-rs is structured, see the [development documentation](./docs/development/).

-## Test Binaries

-This crate contains extremely limited NTP servers for testing purposes

-* `demobilize-server` always sends the DENY kiss code, the client must demobilize this association
-* `rate-limit-server` forces an increase of the poll interval to 32 seconds

 ## Roadmap